status-im/specs/docs/raw/push-notification-server.md

 `public_key`: the `SHAKE-256` of the compressed public key of the receiving client.
 `installation_id`: the installation id of the receiving client.
 `message`: the encrypted message that is being notified on.
+`type`: the type of the push notification, either `MESSAGE` or `MENTION` `author`: the `SHAKE-256` of the public key of the sender

 ### Data disclosed

 - The `SHAKE-256` of the `chat_id` the notification is to be sent for
-- the cypher text of the message
+- The cypher text of the message
+- The `SHAKE-256` of the public key of the sender
+- The type of notification

 ### PushNotificationRequest